rust-lang/rfcs/text/3127-trim-paths.md

   only if they will be embedded together with the binary (the default on platforms with ELF binaries, such as Linux and windows-gnu), but will not touch them if they are in separate files (the default on Windows MSVC and macOS).
 But the path to these separate files are sanitised.

-The following paths are sanitised, if they appear in a covered scope:
+If `trim-paths` is not `none` or `false`, then the following paths are sanitised if they appear in a selected scope:

 1. Path to the source files of the standard and core library (sysroot) will begin with `/rustc/[rustc commit hash]`.
    E.g. `/home/username/.rustup/toolchains/nightly-x86_64-unknown-linux-gnu/lib/rustlib/src/rust/library/core/src/result.rs` ->